Commutative Algorithms Approximate the LLL-distribution: Proofs Omitted from Section

 \subsubsection{Finding Acyclic Edge Colorings}

 We now recall the proof of~\cite{CliqueLLL} for Acyclic Edge Coloring.
-The proof is the same as the one in~\cite{alon1991acyclic,mike_stoc} and the improvement comes from the use of Clique LLL instead of the general Local Lemma.
+The proof is the same as the one in~\cite{alon1991acyclic,mike_stoc} and the improvement comes from the use of Clique LLL instead of condition~\eqref{eq:LLL}.

 Given $q$ colors and a graph $G$ with maximum degree $\Delta$ let $\Omega$ be the set of all edge $q$-colorings of $G$.
 We identify the two following types of flaws:

 \begin{enumerate}

 \item For a path $P $ of length $2$ let $f_{P}$ be the set of states in $\Omega$ in which $P$ is monochromatic.